If I was Paul Krugman, I’d have labelled this column “wonkish”. Or maybe “nerdly”.

 Pity, that.
 There were only 21 B-2s built, each of which cost about 900 million 1997 dollars, you know, with all the spare parts thrown in, plus the genuine Corinthian leather seats and the quad cupholders – 2.1 billion each, if you pro-rate the entire research and development program cost on a per-airframe basis.
 Still – KABOOM.
 The control laws don’t care how expensive the plane is.
 (The pilots were again OK).

 Which brings us back to the tried and true 737, and the possible problems with the MAX series.
-These planes employ digital fly-by-wire systems, and it seems that at certain points in the “flight envelope”, the computers are ordering things that they’ve decided are necessary, but which may in fact be fatal.
+These planes employ flight computers that can take over the aircraft – the MAX design is not fully fly-by-wire, but a hybrid, with fly-by-wire controls for several primary flight control surfaces.
+For our purposes, what matters is not the mechanics of how it’s done, but the operating principle, which is computer override when flight safety is interpreted to require it.
+It seems that at certain points in the “flight envelope”, the computers are ordering things that they’ve decided are necessary, but which may in fact be fatal.
 This could be a problem with the control laws, or the processing of information from the air-data sensors, or something else – the investigation is in its early days.
 However, the occurrence of two crashes so close together points to something more serious than a fluke such as, for example, a clogged or broken air data sensor.
 Is there something else – something the flight control system is meant to deal with, but for some reason can’t?
 What could that be, in such a proven design?
 If humans using the old analog systems had no problem with the 737, why on Earth should the computers be flummoxed?
 A simple programming gaffe?
 Or something else?

 When it began life, the 737 had slender engines mounted directly beneath the low-slung wings.
 This is the prototype: